 Brentwood Catholic Youth Service (BCYS)

 The BCYS offers specific events and opportunities for young people, integrated within the Vicariate for Pastoral Formation.
 The events are popular, usually over-subscribed, and open to every young person in the Diocese.
 Particular highlights of the year include the Annual Pilgrimage to Lourdes in the Summer, and work with the HCPT in Lourdes at Easter.
-In 2016 the BCYS will be leading a Diocesan group to join Pope Francis and three million young people from across the world in Krakow, Poland.
+In 2019 the BCYS will be leading a Diocesan group to join Pope Francis and one million young people from across the world in Costa Rica and Panama.
 On the first Wednesday of each month there is a BCYS-led Mass for young people at 8pm at Brentwood Cathedral.
 Confirmation and school groups are welcome – please let us know if you are bringing a group.
 The full range of events and opportunities can be found at www.bcys.net

 Walsingham House at Abbotswick